-This Proxy Statement, the form of proxy and the 2004 Annual Report to Shareholders will be mailed on or about April 25, 2005, to shareholders of record at the close of business on April 15, 2005.
+This Proxy Statement, the form of proxy and the 2005 Annual Report to Shareholders will be mailed on or about April 7, 2006, to shareholders of record and beneficial owners who owned shares of Celanese Series A common stock (the "Common Stock") at the close of business on March 6, 2006.
 The Annual Report is not a part of this Proxy Statement.